Socorro Mission

 Socorro Mission was established in 1682.
 The current church building was built in 1840, replacing an earlier one destroyed by flooding in 1829.

 The Spanish arrived in the Southwest around 1540, initially in search of treasure after hearing rumors about "cities of gold."
 The expeditions that traversed the region inevitably encountered native populations.
 While relations between the two were generally peaceful at the beginning, hostilities eventually arose.
 For example, during the expedition led by Francisco Vásquez de Coronado (1540-1542), the Spaniards and the Pueblo Indians got along at first.
 However, tensions arose after Coronado and his men became too demanding for food and land.
-The Indians rose up and forced them to leave (the Indians didn't have gold or silver either).
+The Native peoples rose up and forced Coronado to leave.

 This episode and other subsequent, and often violent, interactions between Indians and the Spanish continued in the coming decades.
 The Spanish began to actively colonize the West as well.
 Around 1580, two Franciscan friars explored the Pueblo region and, upon returning to Mexico, wrote favorable reports about that they encountered.
 Based on these reports, in 1598, Spain sent another expedition led by Juan de Oñate along the Rio Grande River and into the Pueblo region in New Mexico.
 Franciscan friars (and other settlers) were also part of the expedition and overall were fairly successful in converting at least some Indians to Christianity.